20 Free Ways to Market Your Small Business

 Mass media remain to be great marketing and advertising tools since they allow us to reach thousands and even millions of people at once.
 Instead of paying for an ad slot, however, it’s best to contact local publications and stations and tell them that you’re available to discuss subjects related to your niche, especially at opportune events (e.g., a new trend in your niche emerged).

 As you can see, you have a lot of choices when it comes to marketing your small business for free.
-If you’re not using the aforementioned tools and platforms, then you better start doing so today.
+If you’re not using the tools and platforms mentioned in this post, then you better start doing so today.
 You never know; fame and fortune might just be around the corner and waiting for you to reach it!